 1. Forming the business model

 It is imperative to understand the model of your business before taking the plunge into entrepreneurship.
 Often companies have been formed where the owner has a great idea but forgets that an elegant solution doesn’t automatically translate into a successful business.
 Companies require an appropriate and effective business model, with the right pricing, communications, and delivery channel to the right segment of customers to keep the business thriving.

 It starts with validating a business opportunity, defining a large customer segment willing to pay money to solve a real problem, in much the same way as a proof of concept or prototype validates a technical solution.

 Here are 5 points to understand when building your business model:

 - Ensure your product pricing matches your target segment

 - Ensure that your product offers a feasible solution to consumers’ problems.

-- Pitch your solution to group of customers including all pricing details
+- Pitch your solution to a group of customers, including all pricing details

 - Talk to industry experts